-Meet Meiyan, the newest designer to The R Collective and the creative brains behind some of our newest REVIVAL pieces, combining her love of soft feminine design details with her no nonsense approach to designing into ‘waste’.
-Here the woman, who you’ll just as easily find behind her design board as hiking Hong Kong trails with her rescue dog, shares why now’s the time to get serious on waste.
+Meet R Designer Meiyan Chan, the creative brains (and beauty!) who combines her love of soft feminine design details with her no nonsense approach to designing into ‘waste’.
+Here the woman, who you’ll just as easily find behind her design board as hiking Hong Kong’s trails with her rescue dog, shares why now’s the time to get serious on waste.

 Designer Meiyan Chan enjoying hiking the Hong Kong trails

 Q: What rescued materials did you work with?

 The R Collective rescued a range of waste materials from other luxury brands and manufacturers for me to work with, including gorgeous silks, cottons and viscous knits.
 I then designed pieces specifically into these rescued materials.
 This is quite a science - or at least a mathematical challenge! - because there are some constraints that come with rescued materials, like the amounts and colours available and how to share these materials across a collection.
 But these constraints don’t deter us sustainable fashion designers - they excite us!

 Q: How can designers be a part of the change?